respondiv/Set-up-Linux-Server-with-easy-engine/3-Install-Easy-Engine.md

 `sudo ee secure --ip`

-For Whitelisting IP - you can edit / update the following file
+For Whitelisting IP - you can also edit / update the following file

 `sudo nano /etc/nginx/common/acl.conf`